 Masters in Clay

 I remember the first time that I looked at a piece by Ron Nagle and really started to engage with it.
 I was reading the book Color and Fire: Defining Moments in Studio Ceramics 1950–2000 by Jo Lauria, which accompanied a traveling exhibition of the same name.
 I had seen Nagle’s work before; however, when reading this book, I began to recognize the sharp wit, complexity, cultural associations, influences, and singular voice expressed by his work.
-The piece, called My Compliments, from 1988, was one of his series of small cup forms with a color-blocked surface and a vestigial handle or fin-like appendage (see related pieces, left).
+The piece, called My Compliments, from 1988, was one of his series of small cup forms with a color-blocked surface and a vestigial handle or fin-like appendage (see related pieces, below).

 I was struck by his sophisticated color choices (combining Josef Albers’ color theory with the amped-up airbrushed finishes on hot-rod cars) and impeccably considered details, the small, (even precious) scale, and the ways he revisited forms in a series.
 I was also more receptive to the ways that his work had influenced and opened up possibilities for contemporary artists.
 I started to recognize in a more personal way, how his work was also about the experiences of place as well as time.
 I had recently moved from the East Coast to Colorado for graduate school and in this new environment, felt first-hand the way that place matters in terms of the art someone makes.
 The physical and cultural surroundings, as well as the cohort of artists who work with and mentor you, propel your work forward on a specific trajectory in profound ways.